Adolphus Washington

-Adolphus Fitzgerald Washington, Jr. (born November 24, 1994) is a former American football defensive tackle.
-He played college football at Ohio State and was drafted by the Buffalo Bills in the third round of the 2016 NFL Draft.
+Adolphus Fitzgerald Washington Jr. (born November 24, 1994) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Ohio State Buckeyes and was selected by the Buffalo Bills in the third round of the 2016 NFL draft.

-Early years
+Early life

-Washington attended Roger Bacon High School in St. Bernard, Ohio as a freshman, before transferring to Robert A. Taft Information Technology High School in Cincinnati, Ohio for his final three years.
+Washington attended Roger Bacon High School in St. Bernard, Ohio, as a freshman, before transferring to Robert A. Taft Information Technology High School in Cincinnati, Ohio, for his final three years.
 He had 90 tackles and 23.5 sacks as a senior and 107 tackles and 19 sacks as a junior.
 Washington was a five-star recruit.
 He committed to Ohio State University to play college football.
 Washington also played basketball in high school.
 As a senior, he averaged 23.1 points and 14.3 rebounds per game and was named the Gatorade Basketball Player of the Year for Ohio.
 Washington was named a Parade Magazine All-American in both football and basketball.